accurateproject/accurate/docs/api_scheduler.rst

 ApierV1.ReloadScheduler
 -----------------------

-When called CGRateS will reorder/reschedule tasks based on data available in dataDb.
-This command is necessary after each data load, in some cases being automated in the administration tools (eg: inside *cgr-loader*)
+When called AccuRate will reorder/reschedule tasks based on data available in dataDb.
+This command is necessary after each data load, in some cases being automated in the administration tools (eg: inside *cc-loader*)

 **Request**: